Archive for the 'Site News' Category

 But seriously, someone get to work on those plugins.
 Pronto.

-1. Technically, only the category is required.
+1 Technically, only the category is required.
 Posts can be published without a title, content or tags, but WordPress will set a default category if one isn’t selected.
-Which makes putting the Categories section below Tags all the more baffling. [back]
+Which makes putting the Categories section below Tags all the more baffling.

 Back in the spring of 1977, a couple of guys named Steve were changing the world of computers, a guy named George was changing the face of science fiction cinema, and a man named Jimmy was flexing his newfound Presidential muscle.
-That very same spring1, I created a Feedburner feed for KJToo.com.
+That very same spring, 1Plus or minus thirty years.
+I created a Feedburner feed for KJToo.com.

 Though I’m not obsessed with site statistics and number of subscribers to my RSS feed(s), I will admit that I was a little curious, plus Feedburner offered a couple of clever options for making the feed more friendly to various feed readers.
 Plus, there didn’t seem to be any downside to redirecting my existing feeds.